Miyeon: 2021–present: DJ host, M.C and solo endeavors

-In May 2021, Cho appeared on Kingdom: Legendary War as a hidden card to help BtoB's "Blue Moon (Cinema Ver)" No Limit stage.
-The stage was presented as a musical-like stage with the concept of the movie La La Land and Once Upon a Time in Hollywood with Cho's role caught in a love storyline between Minhyuk and Changsub.
+In May 2021, Miyeon appeared on Kingdom: Legendary War as a hidden card to help BtoB's "Blue Moon (Cinema Ver)" No Limit stage.
+The stage was presented as a musical-like stage with the concept of the movie La La Land and Once Upon a Time in Hollywood with Miyeon's role caught in a love storyline between Minhyuk and Changsub.

-On May 28, Korean media news shared that Cho participated in CS Happy Entertainment's cs numbers album with "You Were My Breath" (너는 나의 숨이였다), a pop-ballad song played by a 60-member orchestra including Joseph K, who created Paul Kim's "Me After You" and guitarist Park Shin-won.
+On May 28, Korean media news shared that Miyeon participated in CS Happy Entertainment's cs numbers album with "You Were My Breath" (너는 나의 숨이였다), a pop-ballad song played by a 60-member orchestra including Joseph K, who created Paul Kim's "Me After You" and guitarist Park Shin-won.
 The song is produced by Rocoberry who produce the 2017 hit song "I Will Go to You Like the First Snow".
-The album is produced by Jeon Chang-sik, the CEO of CS Happy Entertainment recognized Cho's potential and lived up to his expectations with her unrivalled singing skills that have not been revealed yet in (G)I-dle.
+The album is produced by Jeon Chang-sik, the CEO of CS Happy Entertainment recognized Miyeon's potential and lived up to his expectations with her unrivalled singing skills that have not been revealed yet in (G)I-dle.
 With one day of tracking, it debuted at number 96 on Gaon Download Chart and number 20 on the component BGM Chart.

-In August 2021, Maeil Business Newspaper reported that Cho would be acting alongside The Penthouse: War in Life actor Lee Tae-vin in the action comedy web series Delivery, which was released in November 2021.
+In August 2021, Maeil Business Newspaper reported that Miyeon would be acting alongside The Penthouse: War in Life actor Lee Tae-vin in the action comedy web series Delivery, which was released in November 2021.
 She is to play the role of Kwak Doo-sik, a delivery girl who is well versed in martial arts.
 The singer is said to appear in this web drama to help local small and medium-sized enterprises during difficult times due to COVID-19 in the Gyeonggi Province and the production staff stated, "to look forward to wire action from Cho Mi-yeon".